archesproject/arches-docs/docs/localization/creating-translations.rst

 In order to translate, you must first create an account in Weblate, and project administrators must designate you as a user with Translate permissions.

-Navigate to the Project > Language as described above to access the translation dashboard for a specific language.
+Navigate to the **Project > Language** as described above to access the translation dashboard for a specific language.
 Clicking on "Untranslated strings," or on the "Translate" option to the right, will take you to the UI for translating in the chosen language.

+Use the “Filters” drop down to select “Untranslated strings.”

 .. figure:: ../images/localization/03_Fliter_to_Untranslated.png